autoplot/documentation/javadoc/org/das2/event/LabelDragRenderer.md

-# org.das2.event.LabelDragRendererLabelDragRenderer draws a label at the current mouse location.
-Typically
+# org.das2.event.LabelDragRenderer

- this one overrides this class and calls the setLabel and super.renderDrag classes.
+LabelDragRenderer draws a label at the current mouse location.
+Typically this one overrides this class and calls the setLabel and super.renderDrag classes.

-LabelDragRenderer( org.das2.graph.DasCanvasComponent parent )
+# LabelDragRenderer( org.das2.graph.DasCanvasComponent parent )
 create an instance.

-LabelDragRenderer( )
+# LabelDragRenderer( )
 create an instance, and presumably the mouse module will set the parent.

 ***